JethroGibbsN/ConnectMe/README.md

 ## How We built it
 **ConnectMe** was built using
 - React
+- WebRTC
+- socket.io
 - HTML, CSS, JavaScript
+- chess_api
 - AdobexD
-- WebRTC

 ## Challenges I ran into
 - Visualization Utilization in React